 - engage audiences through informed discussion and written work

-The BMus is a modular degree centered on the core elements of Professional Studies and Academic Studies.
+The BMus is a modular degree centred on the core elements of Professional Studies and Academic Studies.
 For more details have a look at our Programme Specification

 Trinity Laban is an active member of the Socrates Erasmus programme, which enables you to spend part of your third year studying abroad at a European partner conservatoire or university.